Jahannam: Christian Liberalism

 In modern times some Christians and Christian denominations (such as Universalism) have rejected the concept of hell as a place of suffering and torment for sinners on the grounds that it is incompatible with a loving God.
+(Note: At least in one Christian majority country – the US.
+"Over the last 20 years, the number of Americans who believe in the fiery down under has dropped from 71 percent to 58 percent. ...
+Underlying these statistics is a conundrum that continues to tug at the conscience of some Christians, who find it difficult to reconcile the existence of a just, loving God with a doctrine that dooms billions of people to eternal punishment.")
 There are also symbolic and more merciful interpretations of hell among Muslims.
 Muslims Mouhanad Khorchide and Faheem Younus write that since the Quran states that God has "prescribed to himself mercy", and "... for him whose scales (of good deeds) are light.
 Hell will be his mother," suffering in Jahannam is not a product of vengeance and punishment, but a temporary phenomenon as the sinner is "transformed" in the process of confronting the truth about themselves.
 The idea of annihilation of hell was already introduced earlier by traditionalistic scholars, such as Ibn Taimiyya.
-However, according to at least one source—Christian evangelist Phil Parshall, who spent several decades observing and writing about Muslims in Asia—this has not been the common view of Muslims; Parshall writes that he "never met a Muslim who has attempted to undercut the bluntness and severity of their doctrine of hell."
+However, Christian evangelist Phil Parshall, who spent several decades observing and writing about Muslims in Asia, wrote that he "never met a Muslim who has attempted to undercut the bluntness and severity of their doctrine of hell."